 Customer feedback can come from many different channels.
-Whether it's NPS or CSAT survey scores, social media comments and direct messages, or data logs from email, live chat and phone customer service.
+Whether it's NPS or CSAT survey scores, social media comments, or data logs from email, live chat and phone customer service.

 The most powerful customer feedback is qualitative.
-For example, open-ended answers to questions in a survey or free-text from customer support conversations.
+For example, free text fields in customer feedback surveys or chat logs from customer support conversations.
 However, at scale, qualitative feedback is hard to measure.
-Qualitative text needs to be turned into a quantitative measure so the severity of each mentioned problem can be assessed.
+You'll need a robust data tagging methodology, lots of time, and an objective eye.

-Imagine for a moment that your customer service team has 300 customer support conversations every day.
-Over 30 days, that's 9,000 conversations which are rich with customer feedback.
-The task of analysing 9,000 conversations by hand could take weeks—each conversation would need to be analyzed and tagged with a topic and sentiment.
-By that time, perhaps your customers have a different set of problems, making the analysis out of date and leaving proactive solutions on the table.
+Imagine for a moment that your customer service team has 400 customer support conversations every day.
+Over 30 days, that's 12,000 conversations which are rich with customer feedback.
+The task of analysing 12,000 conversations by hand could take weeks—each conversation would need to be analysed and tagged with a topic and sentiment.
+By that time, your customers could have a different set of problems, making the analysis out of date and leaving proactive reaction on the table.

 In this article, we'll address the answers to this problem and all your customer feedback analysis issues, like: Why is undertaking customer feedback analysis so important?
 How can you ensure the results of customer feedback analysis are actionable and unbiased?
 What tools and methodologies can you use to do customer feedback analysis?
 What use cases and case studies are there to learn from?

-There's a whole host of problems with customer feedback analytics done by a person—the main one being speed.
-A human can only do an analysis of so many reviews or live chats, usually meaning a potentially non-representative sample is taken.
+Many companies manually analyse customer feedback data.
+It makes sense for some, especially if there are low volumes of data available.
+However, in a high volume environment, there's a whole host of problems with human-powered analytics—the main one being speed.
+A person like you or me can only do an analysis of so many reviews or live chats, usually meaning a potentially non-representative sample is taken.

 Furthermore, a person typically has a the ability to do an analysis once a week, meaning they don't have a real-time understanding of customer complaints that can help them to proactively solve unusual source of customer issues.

 Text analytics (read our complete guide to text analytics here) on the other hand, removes the need for human-powered analysis.
 Sentiment analysis, a subset of text analytics, categorises this text as positive, negative, or neutral and can even do 100,000s reviews in minutes.
-Whereas NLP can turn unstructured text into quantifiable data—for example, the frequency of reviews concerning the topic of late deliveries or broken packaging.
+Whereas NLP can turn unstructured text into quantifiable data—for example, the frequency of reviews concerning particular topics.

 This kind of customer knowledge plays a vital role in business decision-making.
 Allowing firms to be responsive to their customer's needs and therefore reduce customer churn and remain competitive.